Venice Louisiana Fishing

 Throughout the year, various migratory pelagic species and reef fish make their homes near the structures of oil rigs.
 The oil rigs become a habitat attracting an array of bait fish, which in turn lure in the predator species such as tuna, wahoo, and marlin.
 Closer in around the shallower rigs, one will find trophy red snapper, grouper, cobia, and amberjack.
 Many different species can be caught year around.
 We offer a variety of fishing options and will structure your Louisiana fishing charter to target whichever species you desire.
+Yellowfin tuna fishing is the star of the show here in Venice but we have many more species to catch as well.

 As one of the most-caught fish for commercial fishermen and outfitters across the United States, the red snapper is a prized food fish amongst many fishermen.
 Hanging around oil rigs here on the southern coast of the US, these red snappers provide a wonderful time for friends, family and colleagues to enjoy an afternoon of catching fish in the gulf.